enudler/kafka-consumer-manager/README.md

 The function returns Promise.

-### kafka-consumer-manager.healthCheck()
+### kafka-consumer-manager.validateOffsetsAreSynced()

-Runs a health check checking the connection to kafka, also testing that offset is not out of sync according to KafkaOffsetDiffThreshold
+Runs a check the offset of the partitions are synced and moving as expected by checking progress and zookeeper offsets.

 The function returns Promise.